When I upgraded the lighting in my garage, one of the things that really concerned me was whether my new LED lights would attract bugs.

 Here in Florida, those little nasties are a constant threat.

-For me, it’s mosquitoes.
-For my wife, it’s a flock of gnats, every time we walk past a pond.
+For me, it’s mosquitoes, and for my wife, it’s a flock of gnats every time we walk past a pond.

 Let’s get started!